icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 .. warning::

-   Do not try to install your own Python over the perfectly good version shipped with the base system.
+   Do not try to install your own Python over the perfectly good version shipped with homebrew.
 It is very likely to end in tears.
-This includes the Enthought and Anaconda distributions as well as the Python formula in homebrew; they do not play nicely with IceTray.
-See :ref:`osxpythonsetup` for more information.
+This includes the Even though and Anaconda distributions.
+In order to compile IceTray, your version of boost::python must be compiled against the same version of python as you are using.
+It will not be easy to do this with Anaconda.

 Developer Tools
 """""""""""""""